Kuchaman City: Kavyarishi Kund (Kabrishi Kunda)

-The Kavyarishi Kund is a small reservoir situated at an altitude of 2100 ft in outskirts of kuchaman.
+The Kavyarishi Kund is a small reservoir situated at an altitude of 2100 ft on the outskirts of Kuchaman.
 This reservoir is cocooned in the Arawali mountain range of Rajasthan state.

 Sage Kakabhushundi is called Kavyarishi or Kaavrishi or Kabrishi by the locals of Kuchaman in Apabhramsa form.Kaag and Kaav means the bird crow.

 Sage Kakabhushundi is depicted as a devotee of Rama, who narrates the story of the Ramayana to Garuda in the form of a crow.
 He is described to be one of the Chiranjivis, an immortal being in Hinduism who is to remain alive on earth until the end of the current Kali yuga.
 Kakabhushundi was originally a member of the Shudra class of Ayodhya.
 A zealous devotee of the deity Shiva, he held the deity Vishnu and Vaishnavas in contempt, despite his guru's efforts to discourage him from this mindset.
 Once, Sage Kakabhushundi refused to offer his respects to his guru while he was engaged in prayer to Shiva in a temple.
 Angered, Shiva cursed his ungrateful devotee to take the form of a snake and live a thousand lives as a lesser creature.
 After his guru prayed to the deity to moderate the curse, Shiva stated that after his thousand cursed births, Kakabhushundi would become a devotee of Rama.
 The deity also warned him never to displease a preceptor ever again.
 Accordingly, following the cursed births, Kakabhushundi was born as a Brahmana, and grew to become a great follower of Rama and a sage.
 While listening to the discourse to a sage named Lomasha on the merits of nirguna (non-qualified Absolute) worship over that of saguna (qualified Absolute) worship of Brahman, he refused to accept these views.
 In his fury, Lomasha cursed him to become a crow.

-According to folk tales Kakabhushundi did penance for a long time at Kavyarishi Kund and also installed a lingam.
-Even today there is an ancient temple of Shiva in which the locals have immense faith.
-Hundreds of devotees come here every day during the month of Shravana to offer water to this ancient Shivalingam.
-Locals believe that even today Sage Kagbhusundi appears here in the month of Shravan because of his boon of being Chiranjivi.